CCurl/MachineForth/README.md

 It has circular stacks, for both data and return.
 It is very easy to add primitives and add any desired functionality.

-It is completely contained in under 1000 lines of C in one file, 'mf.c'.
+It is written in C in just a few files.
 There is also a disassembler, in file 'mfd.c'.

 This is a token-threaded implementation.
 I ran some comparisons between that and a direct-threaded implementation.
 I was surprised to find that the byte-code threaded implementation ran faster.
 It was not much faster, over 500 million iterations, about .4 seconds for the following simple loop:

-: bench 1000 dup * 500 * begin 1- while drop ;    \ This runs in about 1.2 seconds
+: bench 1000 dup * 500 * begin 1- while drop ;    \ This runs in about 1.1 seconds

 This is probably because it uses a SWITCH loop, so the overhead for the call/ret insructions is avoided.
 Over 500 million iterations, that can be noticeable.

-Building ...
+Building Machine Forth:

     Machine Forth can be built using either Visual Studio, or GCC.

     - For Visual Studio, there is a Solution file, mf.sln.

-- For GCC, it can be built like this: gcc -g -Ofast -o mf mf.c Of course, in a Windows environment, using GCC depends on having it installed (see MinGW).
-  There is also a batch file I created, make.bat
+    - For GCC, there is a batch file, make.bat

-  'make mf' makes the mf.exe, maching forth
+        'make mf' makes the mforth.exe
-  'make ma' creates a mf.s assembly listing file
-  'make mfd' makes the disassembler
+        'make mfd' makes the mforth disassembler

 Running ...

-- mf: reads mf.src for its input.
-It then runs the built program, and writes output files:
-    - mf.bin, the binary representation of the program.
-    - mf.txt, a human-readable description of the generated program.
-    - mf.wds, a binary representation of the dictionary.
+  mforth -? shows usage information about mforth mfd -? shows usage information about the mforth disassembler

+  To play with base mforth system, use 'mforth -b -t'.
+That builds a base system and drops into the REPL.
+The -t tells mforth to not save the state when you exit.

-- mfd: reads mf.bin and mf.wds, and creates mf.dis, a disassembly of the generated program.
+- mfd: reads the identified system and creates a disassembly in a *.dis file.